-The term wasp is used to refer to several bee/wasp-like insects that can be a problem in the Pacific Northwest.
-These are usually “mud daubers and paper wasps”.
-Both are solitary wasps deriving their names from the types of nests they build.
-Mud daubers build small mud nests in protected areas such as eaves or attics etc. Nests usually only have a few members and are not aggressive.
-Mud daubers will sting out of defense when threatened.
+The term wasp is used to refer to several bee/wasp species that can be a problem in the Pacific Northwest.
+Both are solitary wasps deriving their names from the types of nests they build and are considered beneficial insects.
+While both species of wasp are typically docile, calling a wasp exterminator who uses the proper equipment and protective clothing is imperative.

 Paper Wasp – 5/8″ – 3/4″ in length